bu-bu-xxx/RA/RABBI/README.md

 Available solver names: RABBI, OFFline, NPlusOneLP, TopKLP, Robust

+### Q/Y disk cache workflow

+- Use `--qy-prefix <prefix>` to tell the runner where to persist/reuse Y and Q matrices.
+- When set, the container writes `{prefix}_Y.npy` and `{prefix}_Q.npy` under `data/QY` (create the directory if you prefer a different path).
+- Subsequent runs memory-map these arrays instead of loading them fully, keeping peak RAM low even for large horizons.
+- Cache entries purposely omit these heavy arrays; when a cached result is loaded, the runner regenerates or reuses the `.npy` files transparently.

+### Debug-only trajectories

+- Solver `x_history` vectors are only populated when `--debug` is passed.
+This makes cached params leaner while retaining deep traces for troubleshooting.

 ### Plot output options

 - Use `--plot-prefix <prefix>` to prepend a prefix to generated image filenames.